natebolam/agora/frontend/src/assets/learning-page.md

 ### Testing Period

-If the proposal is approved in the Exploration Vote Period, the Testing Period begins with a testnet fork that runs in parallel to the main network for 48 hours.
+If the proposal is approved in the Exploration Period, the Testing Period begins with a testnet fork that runs in parallel to the main network for 48 hours.

 This Testing Period is used to determine whether a proposal is a worthy amendment to the protocol.
 The testnet fork ensures the upgrade does not corrupt the blockchain network; should the upgrade be adopted, the network would continue making valid state transitions.